Kim2091/PBRify_Remix/README.md

 ### ComfyUI
 You can also use PBRify in ComfyUI thanks to Nvidia!
 They have an implementation of it in their official repository here: <https://github.com/NVIDIAGameWorks/ComfyUI-RTX-Remix>

+This implementation allows you to use PBRify directly with the toolkit.
+You can select textures in the toolkit to process, send them to ComfyUI to be processed with PBRify, then sent back to be added 🙂

 ### Extra info:
 - You can use the upscaler without generating PBR by disabling the Load Model nodes for Roughness and Normal maps (the switch in the bottom left of each node)